semanticarts/ontology-toolkit/README.md

-                        Version to place in graphic -w, --wee             a version of the graphic with only core information about ontology and imports
+                        Version to place in graphic -w, --wee             a version of the graphic with only core information about ontology and imports --no-image            Do not generate PNG image, only .dot output.
+  -t TITLE, --title TITLE
+                        Title to use for graph.
+If not supplied, the repo URI will be used if graphing an endpoint, or 'Gist' if graphing local files.

 Sampling Limits:
   --instance-limit INSTANCE_LIMIT